apollographql/apollo-kotlin/README.md

      */
     introspection {
       /**
-       * the HTTP enpoint of your graphql service.
+       * the HTTP endpoint of your GraphQL service.
        */
       endpointUrl = "https://api.example.com/graphql"